AndreaBe99/gcp_cloud_engineer_notes/Quizzes/exam_topics.md

 A. In the console, validate which SSH keys have been stored as project-wide keys.
 B. Navigate to Identity-Aware Proxy and check the permissions for these resources.
 C. Enable Audit Logs on the IAM & admin page for all resources, and validate the results.
-D. Use the command gcloud projects getג€"iamג€"policy to view the current role assignments.
+D. Use the command gcloud projects get`"iam`"policy to view the current role assignments.

 **Answer: D (A)**